NaveenKola2004/PYTHON/Datatypes/Datatypes.md

 print(x[-4:-1]) #Output vee
 ```
 - It this we are giving the [Start : Stop]
-- For Stop it will take
+-  For Stop it will take the you entered the 5 it will take the 4 only it take the Stop as the previous number of you entered number

- - You entered the 5 it will take the 4 only it take the Stop as the previous number
+10. Make practice on the each method in the string